 Bring your postcards, journals, maps and photographs – leave nothing at the border.

-Representations of youth from immigrant and ethnic minority backgrounds are usually created in the context of crisis, as so-called failures of integration, or as ethnicized trends in fashion and music.
+Representations of youth from immigrant and ethnic minority backgrounds are usually created in the context of crisis, as so-called failures of integration, or as exoticized trends in fashion and music.
 This is Worldtown started as a webzine in 2009 to challenge this notion and the inauthentic representations of this generation which are often lumped together merely on the basis of race, religion or background.
 We always offer an edgy take on our collective yet varied experiences by providing multimedia features and individual perspectives on the arts, politics, and ideas of our time.
 Our latest iteration is directed by women of colour as they take the lead in digital storytelling for today’s world.

 This is Worldtown’s contributors are women of colour who tell stories beyond borders, through their own medium of expression.
-This is Worldtown is always looking for contributors or tips as part of our burgeoning collective.
-If you’ve got a thing or two to say, contact us at info [at] thisisworldtown [dot] com.
-Send us your articles, artwork, videos, graphic designs, or sound bytes – whatever medium you choose to be represented by – and be featured on the site.
+This is Worldtown is always looking for contributors or tips.
+If you’ve got a thing or two to say, contact us.
+Send us your writing, photographs, artwork, videos, graphic designs, or sound bytes – whatever medium you choose to be represented by – and be featured on the site.

 Ausma Malik Advisor and Co-Founder

 Leyla Jeyte Editorial and Images Contributor

 Noor Naga Fiction and Culture Editor